$300/individual

 J.P.
 Morgan sat on the D&H Canal Company board and used his position to complete his monopolization of the coal industry in America.
-Roebling supplied his innovative wire rope to the D&H Gravity Railroad in 1844 and went on to build four magnificent suspension aquducts for the Canal that same decade and, in addition, his company later won a victory over the monopolists (often called at the time “Morganizers”) of the Gilded Age, a victory which was very rare, indeed.
+John Roebling supplied his innovative wire rope to the D&H Gravity Railroad in 1844 and went on to build four magnificent suspension aqueducts for the Canal that same decade.
+In addition, his company later won a victory over the monopolists (often called at the time “Morganizers”) of the Gilded Age, a victory which was very rare, indeed.

 These fascinating and often hilarious stories will be told by Lynne Calamia, the Executive Director of the Roebling Museum in Roebling, New Jersey, and by Philip Palmer, Curator and Department Head, Literary and Historical Manuscripts, at The Morgan Library & Museum in New York City.

-Working from a treasure trove of materials from the Morgan Library supplied by Mr. Palmer, the gala will include an expert dinner developed by Kevin Zraly to feature Morgan’s fabulous culinary and wine tastes.
-Musicians Laurel Massé and Vinnie Martucci will perform again to share their talents.
+Working from a treasure trove of materials from the Morgan Library supplied by Mr. Palmer, the gala will include a dinner expertly designed by Kevin Zraly to feature Morgan’s fabulous culinary and wine tastes.
+Musicians Laurel Massé and Vinnie Martucci will perform Gilded Era songs of protest and of romance.

 Proceeds benefit the D&H Canal Historical Society’s activities including the Museum of the history of the Canal, speakers and performing arts programs, the Visitor Center, and the renovation of the Toll Collector/Telegraph Building.

-Premium tables can be purchased by mailing a check written out to D&H Canal Historical Society, Inc. to P.O.
+Premium tables for 8 guests can be purchased by mailing a check written out to D&H Canal Historical Society, Inc. to P.O.
 Box 23, High Falls, NY 12440.

 Call us at 845-687-2000 or email info@canalmuseum.org with questions.